How To: Create a Cross-Platform Game Solution

 - In Solution Explorer, right-click the MyFirstGame project, select Add, and then click New Content Project....

 In the Add New Content Project dialog box, enter "NonZuneContent" as the name for the new content project, and then click Add.

-A new "NonZuneContent" project has been added to all three projects.
+A new "NonZuneContent" folder has been added to all three projects.

-Right-click the NonZuneContent project in Zune Copy of MyFirstGame, and click Remove.
+Right-click the NonZuneContent folder in Zune Copy of MyFirstGame, and click Remove.

-The solution now has "NonZuneContent" projects in the Windows and Xbox 360 projects, and a "ZuneContent" project in the Zune project.
+The solution now has "NonZuneContent" folders in the Windows and Xbox 360 projects, and a "ZuneContent" folder in the Zune project.

 In Solution Explorer, in the MyFirstGame project, click and drag the bitmap asset (for example, mytexture.tga) from the Content project to the NonZuneContent project.